 “I need to stop running so this can get better.”

-“I need to be completely pain-free before I try running again.”
+“I need to be completely pain-free before I try aging runners .”

 Taking time off from running can be detrimental in many ways and rarely is the best decision for a runner.
 In reality, getting a runner back to “tolerable running” as quickly as possible is the number one priority.